The faculty ombudsperson will:

 Mollie Blackburn is a professor in the Department of Teaching and Learning at The Ohio State University.
 Her research focuses on literacy, language, and social change, with particular attention to LGBTQ+ youth and the teachers who serve them.
 She is the author of Interrupting Hate, the editor of Adventurous Thinking, among other co-authored and co-edited books.
 She has received NCTE’s LGBTQ+ Advocacy and Leadership Award; WILLA’s Inglis Award for work in gender, sexuality, sexual orientation, and young people; AERA’s Queer Studies SIG body of work award; and the Alan C. Purves Award for an article in the Research in the Teaching of English deemed rich with implications for classroom practice.
 She has also been recognized with The Ohio State University’s Alumni Award for Distinguished Teaching.

-The faculty ombudsperson is an independent, confidential*, neutral, and informal resource for all faculty and is available for assistance in resolving issues and concerns.
+The faculty ombudsperson is an independent, confidential*, impartial, and informal resource for all faculty and is available for assistance in resolving issues and concerns.

 The primary mission of the faculty ombudsperson is to support faculty in addressing issues and concerns related to their academic roles at OSU.
-More broadly the faculty ombudsperson identifies trends and systemic issues and reports them as needed to university departments and units with the goal of improved effectiveness, efficiency, and fairness.
+More broadly, the faculty ombudsperson identifies trends and systemic issues and reports them as needed to university departments and units to improve effectiveness, efficiency, and fairness.
 The faculty ombudsperson addresses issues and challenges that faculty face within the university with the goal of supporting a positive work environment and advancing fairness and equity.
+The faculty ombuds also serves postdoctoral scholars.

 Sensitive or confidential content should not be emailed.